-The particulate deposition rate was exceeded in two of the gauges deployed during the year under review (Figure 7).
+The particulate deposition rate was not exceeded during the year under review (Figure 7).
 There were no complaints received regarding dust impacting beyond the boundary of the property.
-Predominant winds during the first gauging period were split between south westerlies and westerlies.
-During the second period this was split between south westerlies, and southeast and easterlies (Appendix II).
+Predominant winds during the first gauging period were split between south and south easterlies and westerlies.
+During the second period this was split between southerlies and westerlies (Appendix II).
 Due to these variable winds, neighbouring properties cannot be discounted as potential contributors to the deposition rate.

-Figure 7 Deposition gauge results for the Katere Surface Coatings monitoring sites from July 2014 to July 2019
+Figure 7 Deposition gauge results for the Katere Surface Coatings monitoring sites from July 2016 to July 2020

-There were no off site emissions or odours noted during any inspections, and there were no complaints related to paint odours and overspray.
+There were no offsite emissions or odours noted during any inspections, and there were no complaints related to paint odours and overspray.
 It appears that the treatment system installed on the paint shed during the 2012-2013 year has continued to be effective in preventing the odour and overspray issues that resulted in a number of complaints during previous monitoring years.

-The results of the 2018-2019 monitoring indicate that there were no significant adverse environmental effects that occurred as a result of Katere Surface Coatings' activities.
+The results of the 2019-2020 monitoring indicate that there were no significant adverse environmental effects that occurred as a result of Katere Surface Coatings' activities.